MicrosoftDocs/memdocs/windows-365/enterprise/report-cloud-pc-utilization.md

 The report shows the following data aggregated for the last 28 days:

 - This histogram shows user connection time in three sections:
-  - **High time connected**: More than 80 hours.
+  - **High active time connected**: More than 80 hours.
-  - **Average time connected**: 40-80 hours.
+  - **Average active time connected**: 40-80 hours.
-  - **Low time connected**: Less than 40 hours.
+  - **Low active time connected**: Less than 40 hours.
+  - **No active time connected**: Zero hours.
 - List of individual Cloud PCs with the following columns:
   - **Device name**
   - **Primary user UPN**
-  - **Total time connected**: The total hours that the user has been connected to the Cloud PC over the last 28 days.
+  - **Active time connected**: The total hours that the user has been connected to the Cloud PC over the last 28 days.
-  - **Days since last sign in**

-You can use the filter to see only data for a specific usage group.
+  - **Last active time**: Last time the user was active on the Cloud PC.

+You can use the filter options to see results for specific **Active time connected** and **Last active time** values.
+These options can help you understand usage patterns and identify Cloud PCs that are under-utilized (for example, those that are listed when using the filter **Last active time: No sign in for 28 days or more**.)

 ## Other reports